 - Drug use.
 Truckers who are under the influence of drugs or alcohol are a major hazard on the roads.
 Controlling an 18-wheeler takes a sharp mind and quick reflexes, but drugged drivers are often inattentive and may freeze or overcorrect when faced with potential dangers.

 - Lack of training.
 As controlling a passenger vehicle is far different from hauling a trailer, drivers should always undergo an extensive amount of training before being entrusted to handle a semi-truck.
 A trucker should be tested regularly on his ability to back up safely, stop in time to avoid a collision, and turn left in front of an oncoming vehicle without forcing the oncoming car to slam on its brakes to avoid a crash.

 Semi Left-Turn Accidents in Florida May be the Fault of the Trucker

 In many instances, the responsibility for an accident with a vehicle turning left is placed with the driver of the left-turning vehicle.
 This is because the driver turning left has a responsibility to scan the road before attempting the change in direction.

 St. Petersburg Automobile Accident Lawyers

 If you were involved in an automobile accident, where a truck driver or other vehicle turned left across your driving path, they may be responsible for your damages including lost wages.
 It is important to speak to a St. Petersburg automobile accident lawyer.
-The attorneys at the Dolman Law Group are skilled auto accident attorneys who will work to obtain the compensation to which you are entitled.
-Contact Dolman Law Group today at 727-222-6922 to schedule your free legal case evaluation and consultation.
+The attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA are skilled auto accident attorneys who will work to obtain the compensation to which you are entitled.
+Contact Sibley Dolman Gipe Accident Injury Lawyers, PA today at 727-222-6922 to schedule your free legal case evaluation and consultation.

 1663 1st Ave S.